 Compliance Costs and the Apache License

-In order to avoid the expense and penalties of a BSA audit, organizations are increasingly adopting Software Asset Management (SAM) practices to ensure that their use of commercial software complies with the applicable licenses.
+In order to avoid the expense and penalties of an audit from the Business Software Alliance (BSA), including those originated by employees turning in their employer for software piracy, organizations are increasingly adopting Software Asset Management (SAM) practices to ensure that their use of commercial software complies with the applicable licenses.
 These practices generally include employee education along with the purchase of software to track licenses and software use within the organization.

-The combined cost of these SAM practices is the "cost of compliance" for using commercial software.
-It is an expense that does not make your organization more productive, does not benefit your customers and adds nothing to the bottom line.
+The combined cost of these SAM practices is the "cost of compliance" for using commercial proprietary software products.
+It is an expense that does not make your organization more productive.
 It is purely risk mitigation.
 Along with license, maintenance and training costs, it is one of the expenses of using commercial software.

-As opposed to commercial software licenses, open source software have licenses that explicitly permit free redistribution.
+Open source software like Apache OpenOffice, instead, comes with a license that explicitly permits free redistribution.
 This reduces the cost of compliance for many organizations, since tracking application usage is not needed.

 The permissive nature of the Apache License means that developers and companies distributing derivative products needn't worry about combining their code with the OpenOffice code and releasing derivative products under their license of choice.

 The Apache License has no propagative (or "copyleft", or "viral") effects, i.e., it does not influence the license of the derivative product: if you base your product on source code distributed under the Apache License you have no legal obligation of releasing the entire source code tree to the users of the program.
 All that is required is an attribution of the Apache Licensed source code.

 The Apache License thus reduces the need for employee education, the frequency of internal audits, the intensity of internal audits.